Samyak2/website/content/post/07_audio.md

 \end{Bmatrix}
 $$

 Color images are similar.
-Instead of one matrix, you have three separate ones for {{% sidenote "red, green and blue." %}}RGB is only one of many [color models](https://en.wikipedia.org/wiki/Color_model).{{%/ sidenote %}} Or you can see each value in the matrix as a tuple of three values (r, g, b).
+Instead of one matrix, you have three separate ones for {{% sidenote "red, green and blue." %}}RGB is only one of many [color models](https://en.wikipedia.org/wiki/Color_model).{{%/ sidenote %}} Another way is to represent each value in the matrix as a tuple of three values (r, g, b).

 ## Back to audio